an extended fictional work in prose

 ambivalence toward her female protagonist, about its uncritical depiction of violence toward women, about the ways in which Janieâ€™s voice is dominated by men even in passages that are about her own inner growth.

-excuse, overlook, or make allowances for; be lenient with
+excuse, overlook, or make allowances for

 In the end, Janie receives from Tea Cake the equivalent of all threeâ€”wine, flowers, and bloodâ€”and she becomes like a treasured relative whose love affair we could never wholeheartedly